hirethunk/verbs-history/README.md

 ## Usage

 Verbs History has three main components:
-- States - which is what the history gets applied to
+- States - what the history gets applied to
-- Events - which exposes history for the states
+- Events - exposes history for the states
-- Feeds - which is how history gets displayed to users
+- Feeds - how history gets displayed to users

 ### States